AdrianDev374/autoload-routes/README.md

 Route files loaded by default.
 All files found within these directories will be automatically loaded into their respective middleware groups.

+IMPORTANT, the lines are commented since the directories do not exist.
+You must publish the configuration file and modify it according to your needs

 | Group Middleware WEB | Group Middleware API |
 |----------------------|----------------------|
 | src/autoload/web     | src/autoload/api     |